awesome-astra/docs/docs/pages/tools/notebooks/jupyter.md

 ## Overview

 Astra can be a little tricky to get started with when working inside a Jupyter notebook.
 This sample notebook shows how to connect to Astra, create a new database, download the secure connect bundle, and load and index data into tables.
-Finally, just because it's a notebook, we'll train and plot the test error from the sample dataset.
+Finally, just because it's a notebook, we'll train a model and plot the test error from the sample dataset.

 <a href="https://colab.research.google.com/github/awesome-astra/docs/blob/hellojupyter/docs/pages/tools/notebooks/HelloAstra.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open in Colab"/></a>

-Or, <a href="HelloAstra.ipynb">download the notebooki</a>.
+Or, <a href="HelloAstra.ipynb">download the notebook</a>.

 <div class="nosurface" markdown="1">
 - ℹ️ [Google Colab FAQ](https://research.google.com/colaboratory/faq.html)